You say: “Economics has the reputation of being the dismal science.” The most dismal thing about economics is that it is NOT a science.#1

 Keynes had NO idea of the fundamental concepts of economics, viz. profit and income.
 Because profit is ill-defined the whole theoretical superstructure of Keynesian macroeconomics falls apart.#2

 But things are even worse.
-Because economists in general and Keynesians in particular do not understand profit they do not understand what deficit spending really means: “When government is added to the pure consumption economy then it holds under the condition of zero investment of the business sector and zero saving of the household sector Qm=G-T, that is, the overall monetary profit of the business sector is positive if the government sector runs a deficit and negative if the government sector runs a surplus.”#3 In simple terms: government deficit = business profit.
+Because economists in general and Keynesians in particular do not understand profit they do not understand what deficit spending really means: “When government is added to the pure production-consumption economy then it holds under the condition of zero investment of the business sector and zero saving of the household sector Qm=G−T, that is, the overall monetary profit of the business sector is positive if the government sector runs a deficit and negative if the government sector runs a surplus.”#3 In simple terms: Public Deficit = Private Profit.

 Whatever Keynes intended or argued about deficit spending is irrelevant.
 Because he did not understand the elementary economic relationship between deficit and profit, he de facto initiated the greatest profit boost in the history of humankind.
 The actual distributional problems are ultimately the handiwork of Keynes.
 In fact, no economist has done more for the one-percenters than Keynes.#4